Uber Efficiency: Integrating Martech into End-to-End Tech Stacks

 Integrating a Martech Stack into an End-to-End Solution

 If you’re reading this, there’s a chance you’re already interested in the promise of martech stacks: maybe you’re here to learn how to incorporate one into your sales, marketing, and service software.
 Of course, it’s going to depend on what your organization’s policies, products, or services are and what your existing workflow looks like, but here are a few points of advice.

 First, some vocabulary.
-Fine-tuning an end-to-end solution that aligns marketing, sales, and service to collaborate cross-functionally and grow sales is called revenue operations, or RevOps for short.
+Fine-tuning an end-to-end solution that aligns a martech stack with sales and service stacks to collaborate cross-functionally and grow sales is called revenue operations, or a RevOps stack for short.